kobena-dominik/xfce_bing_wallpaper_java/README.md

 # xfce_with_bing_wallpaper
-Update the background with the bing wallpaper of the day
+Update the xfce background with the bing wallpaper of the day

-This java program lets you update the bing wallpaper of the day for Xfce4 environment desktop
+This java program lets you update the bing wallpaper of the day for Xfce4 environment desktop.

 This program check first wether or not you already have the bing wallpaper of the day before downloading it.
 So it uses no bandwith unnecessarily.
 This program checks wether or not the bing wallpaper of the day is already set before setting it.

 So what are you waiting ????
-Enjoy the bing wallpaper of the Day
+Enjoy the bing wallpaper of the Day.

 INSTALLATION